 Swedac protects your personal data with necessary actions and you are always entitled to contact us to find out what personal data we have registered on you.
-You can read more about your rights in this policy och visit The Swedish Data Protection Authority, www.datainspektionen.se for further information regarding personal data processing.
+You can read more about your rights in this policy och visit The Swedish Authority for Privacy Protection, www.imy.se for further information regarding personal data processing.

 This integrity policy describes how Swedac process your personal data.